Apr 14, 2026

 Entry Placement Requirement

+Students who need developmental work to obtain the appropriate skills and competencies will be advised of the requirements and availability of the courses.
 It is extremely important students meet with an advisor prior to enrolling in any developmental course.
 Students who are required to take developmental courses must satisfactorily complete the developmental requirements prior to taking certain on-level courses.
 A description of each developmental course is included under the course description section of the catalog.
 Students requiring developmental courses must enroll in the appropriate course in their first semester.
 Students requiring developmental courses may not enroll after classes begin.

 Measures for Math Placement - Math placement will be determined using one of the following measures: